daveprowse/prom-live/labs/lab-07/lab-07.md

 If you installed to a vanilla K8s cluster or minikube then you will probably have to assign an IP to access the services (or expose the services).

-**Vanilla K8s**

-To assign IP addresses for a vanilla K8s clusters stored in the cloud, edit the appropriate services (shown below).
-If you have a locally running vanilla K8s cluster, then skip the service editing portion and move right to the IP address patching portion.

-Service editing:
+#### Vanilla K8s

+You have two options to add an external IP to your Prometheus and Grafana services: the service editing option and the one-line command option.

+*Service editing*

 - `kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus`
   - Find `type: ClusterIP` and change it to: `type: LoadBalancer`
+  - Add the syntax shown below.
 - `kubectl edit svc stable-grafana -n prometheus`
   - Again, find `type: ClusterIP` and change it to: `type: LoadBalancer`

-IP address patching:

-- Now, if you still don't have associated IP addresses, or if you skipped the service editing step, then associate the IP address of the Kubernetes controller with both services:
+  - Again, add the syntax shown below.

+> **Note:** If you are working on a cloud-based system, simply configuring the "ClusterIP" option is often enough.
+If not, follow the next step.

+- Set the IP address within the service configuration files with a new line directly under spec >  clusterIPs:
+    ```console
+    externalIPs:
+    - <ip address>
+    ```

+*One-line command*

+- Issue the following two commands to set the External-IP address as a LoadBalancer configuration:
   - `kubectl patch svc stable-kube-prometheus-sta-prometheus -n prometheus -p '{"spec": {"type": "LoadBalancer", "externalIPs":["<ip_address>"]}}'`
   - `kubectl patch svc stable-grafana -n prometheus -p '{"spec": {"type": "LoadBalancer", "externalIPs":["<ip_address>"]}}'`
    > Note: Remember to replace `<ip_address>` with the IP address of your Kubernetes controller!

-> **Note:** You could also set the IP address within the service configuration files with a new line directly under spec >  clusterIPs:
-> ```console
-> externalIPs:
-> - <ip address>
-> ```

 Check your work with `kubectl get svc -n prometheus`.
 You should see the EXTERNAL-IP addresses and they should now be accessible from remote systems.

-**minikube**
+#### minikube

+For minikube, you'll need to patch the IP addresses for the Prometheus and Grafana services and then expose those services so you can connect to them via the web browser.

+1. Patch the IPs for Prometheus and Grafana:

+    `minikube kubectl -- patch svc stable-kube-prometheus-sta-prometheus -n prometheus -p '{"spec": {"type": "LoadBalancer", "externalIPs":["<IP_address>"]}}'`

+    `minikube kubectl -- patch svc stable-grafana -n prometheus -p '{"spec": {"type": "LoadBalancer", "externalIPs":["<IP_address>"]}}'`

+    > Note: Use the actual IP address of the system that is hosting the minikube.
+So remove `<IP_address>` and replace it with the actual IP address.

+    > Note: You could also do service editing as shown in the "Vanilla K8s" section previously.

-Expose the Prometheus and Grafana services.
+2. Expose the Prometheus and Grafana services.
 Run each of the following commands in separate terminals.

     `minikube service stable-kube-prometheus-sta-prometheus --namespace=prometheus`

     `minikube service stable-grafana --namespace=prometheus`

-> Note: Each one will attempt to open a web browser automatically.
-If not, attempt to connect manually.
+    > Note: Each one should attempt to open a web browser automatically.
+If not, attempt to connect manually to the link named in the URL field that is displayed.

 ## Connnect to Prometheus and Start Monitoring